Neil S. Hirsch Family Boys & Girls Club Celebrates “Shake, Rattle-n-Roll”

-WELLINGTON, Florida (January 27, 2015) – A crowd of more than 300 guests came together to “Shake, Rattle-n-Roll” and raised a record breaking $296,000, as the Neil S. Hirsch Family Boys & Girls Club celebrated its 27th Annual Wellington Dinner Dance on Friday, January 9th.
+WELLINGTON, Florida (January 27, 2015) – A crowd of more than 300 guests came together to “Shake, Rattle-n-Roll” and raised a record-breaking $296,000, as the Neil S. Hirsch Family Boys & Girls Club celebrated its 27th Annual Wellington Dinner Dance on Friday, January 9th.
 This year’s chairmen were Georgina Bloomberg, Dr. Dana Desser and Carol Sollak.
-The 1950s themed event was the first in history to be held at the Boys & Girls Club location.
+The 1950s-themed event was the first in history to be held at the Boys & Girls Club location.

 The dollars raised will assist the organization in serving 100 additional children at the club daily.
 “We were so pleased with the generosity of our chairs and all of the guests in helping to make this goal a reality for the organization,” said Jaene Miranda, President & CEO of the Boys & Girls Clubs of Palm Beach County.
-“The funds will underwrite the caring staff that provide fun & educational activities for the children.”
+“The funds will underwrite the caring staff that provides fun & educational activities for the children.”